Father James H. Loew, O.S.B.

 He served the Monastic community as a sacristan (1992), director of the sacristy (1993-1996), and with the Archabbey Lay Retreat Program (1992-1993).
 He has been an assistant archivist (1994-1996).
 Fr.
 James served his deacon internship at Sacred Heart Church, Jeannette (1996-1997), and served as parochial vicar there from 1997 to 2002.
 He was then named parochial vicar at Saint Mary Parish in St. Mary's, PA, until May 2005, when he was appointed temporary parochial administrator.
 From 2006 to 2007, he was curator of the Archabbey Coin and Stamp Collections.
 From 2006 to 2010, he served as director of Sacristies.
 From 2008 to 2009, he was assistant master of ceremonies, and from 2007 to 2009, he was manager of the Gristmill General Store.
 From 2008 to 2009, he served as assistant manager of the cemetery office.

 In 2009, he was appointed pastor of Saint Gertrude Parish, Vandergrift.
 In February, 2014, Christ the King Parish and Saint Gertrude Parish were partnered.
 Fr.
-James continues his appointment as pastor of Saint Gertrude Parish, while also serving as Administrator for Christ the King Parish.
+James, while continuing as pastor of St. Gertrude Parish, was appointed Administrator of Christ the King Parish.
+On July 8, 2020, Fr.
+James was officially appointed pastor of both parishes.
 In addition, he serves as Clergy Moderator for Region II of the Diocese of Greensburg.